genomicsclass/book/pages/clt_and_t-distribution.md

 ```
 We don't need to buy more mouse,  12 and 12 suffices.

-However, we can't claim victory just yet because  we don't know the population standard deviations: $\sigma_X$ and $\sigma_Y$.
+However, we can't claim victory just yet because  we don't know the population standard deviations: $$\sigma_X$$ and $$\sigma_Y$$.
 These are population parameters.
-But we can get around this by using the sample standard deviations, call then $s_X$ and $s_Y$.
+But we can get around this by using the sample standard deviations, call then $$s_X$$ and $$s_Y$$.
 These are defined as

 $$ s_X^2 = \frac{1}{N - 1} \sum_{i=1}^M (Y_i - \bar{Y})^2  \mbox{ and } s_X^2 = \frac{1}{M  -1} \sum_{i=1}^M (X_i - \bar{X})^2$$

-Note that we are dividing by $N-1$ and $M-1$.
+Note that we are dividing by $$N-1$$ and $$M-1$$.
 There is a theoretical reason for doing this which we won't explain now.
 But to get an intuition think of the case when you just have 2 numbers.
 The average distance to the mean is basically the 1/2 the difference between the two numbers.
 So you really just have information from one number.
-This is somewhat of a minor point, the main point is that $s_X$ and $s_Y$ serve as estimates of $\sigma_X$ and $\sigma_Y$
+This is somewhat of a minor point, the main point is that $$s_X$$ and $$s_Y$$ serve as estimates of $$\sigma_X$$ and $$\sigma_Y$$

 So we can redefine our ratio as

 $$
 \sqrt{N} \frac{\bar{Y}-\bar{X}}{\sqrt{s_X^2 +s_Y^2}}
 $$

-The CLT tells us that when $N$ and $M$ are large (rule of thumb is 30) this random variable is normally distributed with mean 0 and SD 1.
+The CLT tells us that when $$N$$ and $$M$$ are large (rule of thumb is 30) this random variable is normally distributed with mean 0 and SD 1.
 Thus we can compute p-values using the function `pnorm`.

 ## The t-distribution

 When the CLT does not apply, there another option that does not rely on large samples (what we call asymptotic results).
-When a the original population from which a random variable, say $Y$, is sampled is normally distributed with mean 0 then we can calculate the distribution of
+When a the original population from which a random variable, say $$Y$$, is sampled is normally distributed with mean 0 then we can calculate the distribution of

 $$
 \sqrt{N} \frac{\bar{Y}}{s_Y}